HGGM-LIM/jclustering/README.md

 way to set the final cluster values to the resulting cluster and image, respectively.
 The user that wishes to implement its own technique can use these methods if desired, but they are in no way mandatory, as long as the results are set in some way.

-Finally, a call to `expand(ImagePlus ip, int size)` is made.
-This function expands the ImagePlus that has been built along the way and separates it in the appropriate frames to return a result that conforms to the structure defined at the end of _How to use jClustering_.
+Sometimes it can be easier to access directly the `Cluster` methods of the `ArrayList<Cluster> clusters` object.

 ## How to develop a new metric